Skip to content

 • 8.
 Eye care: gentle care for the eye area

 • 9.
-Moisturizing finish: emulsion/cream, optional face oil
+Moisturizing finish: emulsion/cream, optionally facial oil

-Find a detailed step-by-step guide here: Order for layering Korean skincare.
+You can find a detailed step-by-step guide here: Korean skincare routine order.

 1. Oil or balm cleanser

-Oil cleansers dissolve oil-soluble residues like sunscreen, long-wear makeup, and excess sebum.
-This first step prevents debris from lingering in pores and preps the skin for the second cleanse.
-Massage for 30–60 seconds on dry skin, emulsify with a little water, and rinse thoroughly.
-For very sensitive skin, fragrance-free balms or mild oil gels are often the most comfortable.
+Oil cleansers dissolve oil-soluble residue such as sunscreen, long-wear makeup, and excess sebum.
+This first step prevents dirt particles from staying in the pores and prepares the skin for the second cleanse.
+Massage onto dry skin for 30–60 seconds, emulsify with a little water, and rinse thoroughly.
+For very sensitive skin, fragrance-free balms or mild oil gels are often the most comfortable option.

-• Great for: all skin types, including oily skin—oil dissolves oil without stripping
+• Suitable for: all skin types, including oily skin — oil dissolves oil without drying out the skin

 • Tip: For waterproof mascara, use an oily remover on a cotton pad to minimize rubbing